"When Are You Going to Get Better?"

 You can't really beat MS the same way as other illnesses

 Many people expect us to get better because they are used to seeing others rebound.
-Not simply with common sicknesses like the common cold or flu, but even those with maladies like cancer often end up cured.
+Not simply with common sicknesses like the common cold or flu, but even those with maladies like cancer.
 People are so used to hearing about so and so being a “survivor” and recognizing that they “beat” their disease.
 You can’t really beat MS the way you can beat cancer.
 You may be able to live your best life and keep the disease in check, but it’s never actually gone.
 That’s not a concept that a lot of people can understand.

 The impact of these MS misconceptions